 Trampoline training is practicing the aerial tricks that are common in snowboarding on a trampoline using a unique snowboard shaped board that will not damage the trampoline.
 This will allow you to practice the same tricks over and over in controlled, safe environment until you have mastered the body awareness and movement patterns needed to pull off the trick.

 Snowboard addictions tramp board is the same dimensions as their jib board.

-    The difference between the boards is that the tramp board is coated with a thin layer of foam to help protect the trampoline from getting damaged and the board has a bit more flex to it.
+The difference between the boards are that the tramp board is coated with a thin layer of foam to help protect the trampoline from getting damaged and the board has a bit more flex to it.